Devin Vassell NBA Preview vs. the Lakers

 Devin Vassell Insights vs. the Lakers

-- This season, Vassell has made 6.5 shots per game, which accounts for 12.2% of his team's total makes.
+- This season, Vassell has made 6.4 shots from the floor per game, which adds up to 12.1% of his team's total makes.

-- Vassell's opponents, the Lakers, have one of the fastest offensive tempos, ranking third, averaging 103.0 possessions per game, while his Spurs average 105.3 per game, which ranks 16th among NBA teams.
+- Vassell's opponents, the Lakers, have one of the NBA's fastest tempos, ranking fourth with 103.3 possessions per game, while his Spurs rank 15th in possessions per game with 105.6.

-- The Lakers are the 11th-best defensive squad in the league, allowing 112.6 points per contest.

-- The Lakers are the 19th-ranked team in the NBA, giving up 44.5 rebounds per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!